Ready to Start Therapy for a Better Life

 Are you feeling overwhelmed by depression, anxiety, OCD, and/or changes in you or your loved one’s life?
 Looking for support for yourself, your child, teen, or family?
 Breathe a sigh of relief.
 You may be in the right place.

-In addition, I am also the founder and facilitator of Wise Girl Workshops, a wellness program for girls and parents.
+In addition, I am also the founder and facilitator of Wise Girl Workshops, a wellness and empowerment program for girls, youth, and parents.
 This program focuses on making wise decisions, increasing self-esteem and confidence, developing healthy coping skills, and decreasing stress and anxiety.
-Wise GIrl Workshops is not therapy and is instead a forum for girls and parents to come together and develop skills to help them live life at their best.
+Wise Girl Workshops is not therapy and is instead a forum for people to come together and develop skills to help them live life at their best.

 I am passionate about my work which comes through in meeting with me.
 Furthermore, what makes me different from other therapists is simply who I am.
 My sense of humor, compassion, skill set, and love for what I do and those I have the honor to work with is unique to me just as you are unique to you.
 I believe the relationship is everything and together we create something unique to us.
 Something that cannot be replicated no matter who walks in my door.